 - Great Basin Community Food Co-Op - Locally grown food and other products.

-- Reno's Riverwalk District - Fun collection of small shops and restaurants.
+- Reno's Riverwalk District - a Fun collection of small shops and restaurants.

 - West Street Market - Shops, food, and drink in the Riverwalk District.